-This year, from September 14 till December 7, a total of 68 museums will open their doors from 17:00 to 22:00.
-Go and visit one of the classics (such as the MIM musical instruments museum or Autoworld), one of the newer ones (such as the visual arts museum MIMA, the Wiels Museum for contemporary art or Trainworld) or one of the lesser known yet magnificent pearls (such as the Coudenberg Palace, the Erasmus House, the Ixelles Museum or the intestines of Brussels: the Sewers Museum).
+This year, from September 13 till December 6, a total of 73 museums will open their doors from 17:00 to 22:00.
+Go and visit one of the classics (such as the Jewish Museum or Autoworld), one of the newer ones (such as the brand new KANAL art centre in a magnificent old garage building, the visual arts museum MIMA, the Wiels Museum for contemporary art or Trainworld) or one of the lesser known yet magnificent pearls (such as the Coudenberg Palace, the Erasmus House or the intestines of Brussels: the Sewers Museum).

-Check out which museum you can visit on the Nocturnes calendar!
+Check out which museum you can visit with the Nocturnes calendar!